Master of Psychology (Clinical)

 Unit Description:

 This unit is one of the core coursework units for students in the Master of Professional Psychology and the Master of Psychology (Clinical).
-During Professional Psychology Practice 1 students will attend a 3 day intensive following which they will engage in weekly group supervision, individual supervision and a range of simulated applied practice activities and observations designed to develop and consolidate foundational applied skills in professional psychology practice, such as conducting semi-structured interviews and practicing generic psychotherapy skills.
-They will also begin to formulate a research question related to professional psychology practice undertaken in collaboration with a research supervisor and colleagues.
+During Professional Psychology Practice 1 students will attend a 3-day intensive following which they will engage in weekly class and group supervision, individual supervision and= range of applied practice and observations designed to develop and consolidate foundational applied skills in professional psychology practice, such as conducting semi-structured interviews, risk assessment, formulating simulated cases, and practicing the application of psychotherapy skills.

 Learning Outcomes:

-- Behave consistently with the legal requirements and professional codes of conduct relevant to professional psychology practice and research
+- Behave consistently with the ethical and legal requirements and professional codes of conduct relevant to professional psychology practice

-- Work effectively in a supervisory relationship using reflective practice and self-awareness of competence
+- Work effectively in a supervisory relationship/s and with colleagues using reflective practice, interpersonal skills and self-awareness.

-- Accurately evaluate performance and demonstrate ability to reflect on progress towards goals, self-correcting where necessary
+- Accurately evaluate competence/performance and demonstrate ability to reflect on progress towards goals, self-correcting where necessary

 Level: 500 level core